mzhang28/blog/content/posts/2023-07-04-learn-by-implementing-nginx.md

 ## Conclusion

 This is a very bare-bones implementation, and lacks lots of detail.
+To begin with, none of the errors are handled, so if a rogue request comes in it could take down the server.

-For a non-exhaustive list of improvements, consider:
+Those improvements would be necessary for a production-ready implementation, but not interesting for a blog post.
+For a non-exhaustive list of bigger improvements, consider:

 - Can we have the web server remove a prefix from the requested url's path name if we want to serve a website from a non-root path?